bmad-auto

 Report as PASS, PARTIAL, or FAIL.

-• FAIL → send fix instructions to validator or re-spawn developer → re-run Steps 4+4.5.
+- FAIL → send a Delegation Packet (with the validator's full failure report as Prior findings verbatim, the runtime environment details as Knowledge sources, and concrete reproduction steps as Specific actions) to the validator or re-spawn developer → re-run Steps 4+4.5.
 Escalation ladder if still failing.

 Step 5: Commit